-This month's spotlight is on "Little Miss Dynamite," Brenda Lee.
-This dynamic perfomer sang
+"Little Miss Dynamite," Brenda Lee, a dynamic perfomer who sang rockabilly, pop

-rockabilly, pop and country music, and had 37 US chart hits during the 1960s, a number surpassed only by Elvis
+and country music, and had 37 US chart hits during the 1960s, a number surpassed only by Elvis Presley, The

 At 4 ft 9 inches tall, she received the nickname Little Miss